openwallet-foundation/tac/docs/governance/project-lifecycle.md

 * 2 TAC sponsors to champion the project and provide mentorship as needed
 * Development of a growth plan, to be done in conjunction with their project mentor(s) at the TAC.
 * Development of a project roadmap that provides differentiated features and capabilities and the timeframe for completion.
-* Document that it is being used successfully in production by at least two independent end users which, in the TAC’s judgment, are of adequate quality and scope.
+* Document that it is being used successfully in either proof of concepts or pilots by at least two independent end users which, in the TAC’s judgment, are of adequate quality and scope.
 * Demonstrate a substantial ongoing flow of commits and merged contributions.
 * Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan and roadmap.
 * Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgment over the level of activity that is adequate to meet these criteria.